awesomemotive/google-analytics-for-wordpress/README.md

 	- Don't use oAuth or the wizard, but hardcode to use UA.
 Note, this will not allow backend reports to work.
 You can also use the filter `monsterinsights_get_ua`.
 - `MONSTERINSIGHTS_MULTISITE_GA_UA`.
 	- You can use this constant to force the same the same UA for all subsites of an MS install.
 Note, this will not allow backend reports to work.
-- `MONSTERINSIGHTS_DEBUG_MODE`
-	- Enables analytics.js and events tracking debug mode.
-Sets asset version to time().
-In future, turns on logging to file for logging class.
-Available to turn on in backend via debug_mode setting.

 ### Lite Only ###
 - `MONSTERINSIGHTS_LITE_VERSION`